gerbenoostra/poetry-plugin-mono-repo-deps/README.md

 ### Poetry export

-When exporting the full dependency list (`poetry export`), the resulting dependency list (`requirements.txt`) will also contain path depdendencies with full paths:
+By default, exporting the full dependency list (`poetry export`) results in a dependency list (`requirements.txt`) that also contain path dedendencies with full paths:

 ```
 lib-a @ file:///your/local/checkout/project/root/lib-a